 It’s official.
 You’re finally doing it.
 You’ve packed your lucky travel socks and you’re ready to follow those twinkling city lights northeast.
 But your first trip to New York is an important milestone that demands strategic planning.
 You can’t just head out into the Concrete Jungle without a game plan.
-From preparations pre-trip to commuting once you arrive, there’s a lot to consider ensuring a stress-free vacation.
+From cheap flight preparations pre-trip to commuting once you arrive, there’s a lot to consider ensuring a stress-free vacation.
 So grab your notebook and study up.
 Here are five need-to-know tips and tricks to make the most out of your very first trip to New York City.

 One: Set a Budget before You Leave and Save When You Arrive

 I’m sure you’ve heard it time and time again, but I’ll drill it in one last time; New York is an expensive city.
 And as with any trip, it’s important to set aside some time to consider your finances.
 I know, I know it’s not the most glamorous task but it’s an absolute necessity.
 Nobody wants to do the old one-eyed bank account check in the middle of a vacation.
 So save yourself the stress.
 Calculate a reasonable and realistic amount of money you’re willing to spend and build your budget from there.

 But never fear my cash-wise friends!
 Even in a city notorious for its high price tags, the savvy deal finder can still thrive.
 There are plenty of clever ways to save money.
 Think outside of the box.
 You can use Facebook to find cheap and sometimes even free events.
 Never underestimate the power of finding deals on things to do in NYC.
 And if you can help it, take a friend who’s never used Uber or Lyft so you can score a free ride with a promo code.

 Two: Know Your Airports